chriscummings100/bricks/alt_beams/README.md

 Scripts are tuned to generate high quality, usable bricks for the Elegoo Mars 5 Ultra.
 However each contains configuration options at the top of the file that can be tweaked to experiment with the right config for you!

-Currently, scripts are developed for OpenSCAD: https://openscad.org/
+Currently, scripts are developed for OpenSCAD: https://openscad.org/.

-On the Mars 5 Ultra, I use the following settings:
-- ABS Like V3 resin
-- Layer exposure: 3.4s
-- Layer size: 0.05
-- Bottom exposure: 90s
-- Supports as in `chitusupports_elegoo_mars_5_ultra.crgx`

-With testing, I have found the ABS like resin to be most suitable, with the water soluable resin very unpredictable.
+For general information on printing these bricks and tips on how to get the best results, see the repo at https://github.com/chriscummings100/bricks.

 ## Technic Alternating Beams